Sometimes nmap does half the work for you. .git on port 80 is all the hint you need.

 - An exposed

-.giton a web server is critical severity.
-The entire source history, including credentials and internal configs, is reconstructable by anyone with a gitdumper script.
-This is a one-command compromise. - Database credentials get reused everywhere.
-The same password unlocked the DB connection string, the admin panel, and a system user account.
+- Database credentials get reused everywhere.
+The same password unlocked the DB connection string, the admin panel, a system user account, and the sudo password prompt.
 Every credential you find is worth trying against every login surface.

 References